 How to Draw Pareto Chart

 A Pareto chart (also called Pareto diagram, or Pareto analysis) is a bar graph.
-The lengths of the bars represent frequency or cost (time or money), and are arranged with longest bars on the left and the shortest to the right.
-In this way the chart visually depicts which situations are more significant.
+The lengths of the bars represent frequency or cost (time or money) and are arranged with the longest bars on the left and the shortest to the right.
+In this way, the chart visually depicts which situations are more significant.

 - Firstly, the phenomena, conditions or causes of the problem are categorized.
-When collecting data, we should define the scope of classification as clearly as possible, and even define the scope in a descriptive way, so as to avoid errors in data collection.
+When collecting data, we should define the scope of classification as clearly as possible, and even descriptively define the scope, to avoid errors in data collection.

 - Decide on the period during which the data is collected.
 During the data collection period, it is necessary to collect enough quantity to represent the product process.